-Bruxism's possible connection to sleep apnea: known for decades, but still mostly ingnored
+Bruxism's possible connection to sleep apnea: known for decades, but still mostly ignored

 Time: 10:30 AM, February 22, 2025